 Lightweight structural cores are used on aircrafts to reduce weight and increase payload and fight distance.
 This article discusses the classification of lightweight structural cores, namely, honeycomb, balsa, and foam.
-It reviews the four primary manufacturing methods used to produce honeycomb, including adhesive bonding and expansion, corrugation and adhesive bonding, corrugation and braze welding, and extrusion.
+It reviews the four primary manufacturing methods used to produce honeycomb: adhesive bonding and expansion, corrugation and adhesive bonding, corrugation and braze welding, and extrusion.
 The article describes cell configuration and properties of honeycomb.
 It discusses the factors influencing specification of structural cores, including materials, size, density, mechanical properties, environmental compatibility, formability, durability, and thermal behavior.
-The article provides information on the benefits and sandwich concepts of sandwich panel containing lightweight structural cores.
+The article provides information on the benefits and concepts of a sandwich panel containing lightweight structural cores.

 Jim Kindinger, Lightweight Structural Cores, Composites, Vol 21, ASM Handbook, Edited By Daniel B. Miracle, Steven L. Donaldson, ASM International, 2001, p 180–183, https://doi.org/10.31399/asm.hb.v21.a0003375

 View new, upcoming, and best-selling ASM Handbooks, technical books, and databases.